FrankDraw/Restart_to_UEFI/README.md

 # Restart to UEFI

 ### UEFI_0x1001.exe
-	This is the newest version with new design logo.
+	This is the newest version with new designed logo.

-### UEFI.EXE
+### UEFI_0x0000.exe
+	This is the older version with old logo.

 	Notice:  Only for PC with UEFI Firmware.
 If you need it, get this file is enough.

 ### Function:
 	Restart to UEFI Settings Page.